spesmilo/electrum-docs/xpub_version_bytes.rst

 The version byte values defined in
 `BIP32 <https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>`__
 do not distinguish P2PKH and P2SH-multisig outputs, and to remain backwards compatible, this will not be changed.
-However this has already resulted in loss of funds in some cases, where e.g. a user restored and received transactions on a watch-only P2PKH wallet from a master public key participating in P2SH-multisig that he had no control over (it was a
+However, this has already resulted in loss of funds in some cases, where e.g. a user restored and received transactions on a watch-only P2PKH wallet from a master public key participating in P2SH-multisig that he had no control over (it was a